It's My Time (Tito El Bambino album)

-It's My Time is the second studio album by Puerto Rican singer-songwriter Tito El Bambino, released on October 2, 2007.
+It's My Time is the second studio album by Puerto Rican singer and songwriter Tito El Bambino, released on October 2, 2007.
 The first single released was "Sólo Dime Que Sí".
-It reached No. 1 in the Billboard Hot Latin Charts.
+It reached number one in the Billboard Hot Latin charts.
 The second single confirmed by Tito in an interview in Puerto Rico's No Te Duermas he said "El Tra" will be the second single, which receive some airplay.